Exploring barriers to accessing healthcare for autistic adults

 Conclusions

-A triple empathy problem
+A triple empathy downside

 Similar to Milton's (2012) double empathy problem, Shaw et al. (2023) describe a triple empathy problem, with autistic people experiencing multiple barriers in communication with doctors who are also likely neurotypical.